 - Bake for 22 to 26 minutes until golden brown.

-These gluten-free sausage balls are the perfect balance of biscuit, sausage, cheese and spices.
+These gluten-free sausage balls are the perfect balance of biscuit, sausage, cheese, and spices.
 I even added a little brown sugar to my recipe, because I like maple syrup on my sausage.
 Don’t you?

 This recipe makes enough gluten-free sausage ball for a small army, so you could easily cut the recipe in half (unless your small army is like mine and demolishes them in one day).
+These are perfect to make as an appetizer, as a snack or to serve for breakfast.

 These crowd-pleasers also freeze and reheat well.